 For cloud-based ERP, initial costs are typically much lower because you simply implement the software to your requirements and then access it through your computer's internet connection.
 The cloud ERP provider hosts and maintains all of the IT infrastructure for you, ensures the system is always running, that the data is secure, and that product enhancements are rolled out painlessly to your solution without breaking your previously implemented customisations.
 Ultimately, this all allows your IT resources to focus on innovating and helping grow the business more effectively, rather than spending a disproportionate amount of their time on maintaining and managing your on-premise systems.
 Cloud ERP also offers a predictable, pay-as-you-go subscription model that can make cash flow management and planning much easier.

 Over time, those IT savings add up.
 When comparing the total cost of ownership of on-premise ERP solutions relative to cloud systems, one industry analyst study found that cloud-based ERP can cost 50 percent less than on-site ERP for a 100-employee company over a four-year period.1

-On-site ERP software can be customized, but those customisations are tied to your current software deployment and are not easy to re-implement with future versions.
+On-site ERP software can be customised, but those customisations are tied to your current software deployment and are not easy to re-implement with future versions.
 As your ERP provider releases new product updates and enhancements, your previously implemented customisations will be wiped out when you upgrade and your IT team will have to start customising from scratch again.
 That's the main reason many companies simply avoid upgrading their on-site ERP software and just settle for running their business on out-of-date technology.
-In fact, two-thirds of mid-sise businesses are running outdated versions of their ERP software.
+In fact, two-thirds of mid-size businesses are running outdated versions of their ERP software.
 2

 In contrast, cloud ERP solutions like NetSuite are continually upgraded by the provider so you can be sure you're always using the latest, most advanced version of your ERP software.
 Because of the cloud platform today's leading cloud applications are built upon, your previously implemented customisations and integrations automatically carry forward when the solution is updated without additional investment.